klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 - Creation of file and structure
 - Abstract
 - Introduction
+- Chapter 2.4: Model comparison

 The following contributions to the research paper have been partly made by me:

-Furthermore, the references 1-8 have been found and researched by me.
+Furthermore, the references 1-10 have been found and researched by me.

 ### Other efforts